 Backpacking in Europe, A life Changing Experience

-After backpacking in Europe for more than 2 months, I can easily say that its a life changing experience.
+After backpacking in Europe for more than 2 months, I can easily say that its a life-changing experience.
 After heading back to my hometown, I came back with a desire to explore every corner of the world.
 After traveling to 10 countries I could say that I have learned the most in my life by traveling and meeting new people belonging to the different corners of the world.

-Backpacking: At times it’s not easy since you have to pack your entire life in one Backpack for a month or so and keep on traveling without knowing what would be the next stop or who would you meet up with.
-The element of surprise in backpacking has its own advantages and its fun for those who want to explore without fear.
-During the travel, you end up meeting a lot of people from different cultures with totally different experiences and taste of life but that’s backpacking all about.
+At times it’s not easy since you have to pack your entire life in one Backpack for a month or so and keep on traveling without knowing what would be the next stop or who would you meet up with.
+The element of surprise in backpacking has its advantages and its fun for those who want to explore without fear.
+During the travel, you end up meeting a lot of people from different cultures with totally different experiences and tastes of life but that’s backpacking all about.

 Explorer: While backpacking, you always decide your next move while roaming around since nothing is planned.
 If you are in love with the city, you wish to spend an extra day and if you don’t feel like staying another day you just get on the bus or train to move towards your next destination.

 The moment you step into a new city or country, you would know if you like it or not.
 It happened with me when I stepped in Prague for the first time and I just fell in love with the city and never wanted to go back but in Bruno, I left the town on the same day I arrived.

 A lot of people may judge you on it but one has to wear the same clothes over and over again before washing, the smell test is the best to decide if one us up for the same outfit or not but that’s a bitter reality while backpacking.
 Moreover, at times you have to decide between a fancy meal at night or a sightseeing trip because a sightseeing trip may cost you four fancy meals especially in Brussels, Amsterdam, and Venice.